nus-cs2113-AY2122S2/tp/docs/UserGuide.md

   <br>

 ### Deleting a group: `group /delete`
-Deletes an existing group so that you can remove groups that you do not need.
+Deletes an existing group so that you can remove groups that you no longer need.

 > Format: `group /delete /gid [GROUP_ID]`
 >